 2. Communicate Often

-The working apart from colleagues makes communication taxing.
+Working apart from colleagues makes communication taxing.
 People no longer have the option of stopping by someone’s desk for a quick update or a chat.

 Not only does this exacerbate feelings of isolation, but it can also lead to employees feeling disconnected from their management teams and decreased productivity.